-Advice and checks to be made when using Hypurin Porcine Insulin
+Advice and checks to be made when using Hypurin

-- You must keep a close watch on your blood sugar by testing your glucose levels regularly in your blood or urine - Your urine should be tested for ketones at regular intervals. - Be aware that insulin resistance can occur, particularly in patients who have lipid disorders (usually this will be diagnosed by blood tests), hypertension (high blood pressure) or heart disease.
-Stress can also contribute to insulin resistance. - to insulin resistance.
-If your doctor has asked you to increase the frequency or dose of your insulin treatment in order to improve your sugar levels, you may at some point lose some of the warning symptoms that usually occur when your blood sugar is falling too low (hypoglycaemia).
-These symptoms include shakiness, pounding heartbeat, sweating and feeling anxious. - sweating and feeling anxious.
-You may also lose some of the warning symptoms of hypoglycaemia if you have had repeated attacks of hypoglycaemia, if control of your blood sugar is greatly improved, if you have a long history of diabetes, or if you are also taking certain other medicines, such as beta blockers (used to treat high blood pressure and angina) or clonidine (used to treat high blood pressure).
-If you are eldedly you may have more severe enjectes of - If you are elderly, you may have more severe episodes of hypoglycaemia and some of the warning symptoms may - change, be weaker or be missing.
+- Porcine Insulin

-Be aware that activities such as taking a hot bath, sunbathing, or using a sunbed or sauna can increase the rate at which insulin is absorbed and increase the risk of hypoglycaemia.
+You must keep a close watch on your blood sugar by testing your glucose levels regularly in your blood or - Your urine should be tested for ketones at regular intervals. - Be aware that insulin resistance can occur, particularly in patients who have lipid disorders (usually this will be diagnosed by blood tests), hypertension (high blood pressure) or heart disease.
+Stress can also contribute to insulin resistance. - If your doctor has asked you to increase the frequency or dose of your insulin treatment in order to improve your sugar levels, you may at some point lose some of the warning symptoms that usually occur when your blood sugar is falling too low (hypoglycaemia).
+These symptoms include shakiness, pounding heartbeat, sweating and feeling anxious. - You may also lose some of the warning symptoms of hypoglycaemia if you have had repeated attacks of hypoglycaemia, if control of your blood sugar is greatly improved, if you have a long history of diabetes, or if you are also taking certain other medicines, such as beta blockers (used to treat high blood pressure and - angina) or clonidine (used to treat high blood pressure) if you are elderly, you may have more severe episodes of hypoglycaemia and some of the warning symptoms may change, be weaker or be missing. - Be aware that activities such as taking a hot bath, sunbathing, or using a sunbed or sauna can increase the rate at which insulin is absorbed and increase the risk of hypoglycaemia.

-Injection sitesRecommended injection sites include the upper arms, thighs, buttocks and lower abdomen.
+Injection sites Recommended injection sites include the upper arms, thighs, buttocks and lower abdomen.
 It may be preferable to use those areas that are less visible.
 Each time you inject your insulin you should use a different spot in the same general area.
-Change to a different injection area each
+Change to a different injection area each week.